Women in China: Developments in the People's Republic of China

 A second marriage law was passed in 1980 and enacted in 1981.
 This New Marriage Law banned arranged and forced marriages and shifted the focus away from the dominance of men and onto the interests of children and women.
 Article 2 of the 1980 Marriage Law directly states: "the lawful rights and interests of women, children and the aged are protected.
 Family planning is practiced."
 Adults, both men and women, also gained the right to lawful divorce.

 To fight the tenacity of tradition, Article 3 of the 1980 Marriage Law continued to ban concubinage, polygamy, and bigamy.
 The article forbade mercenary marriages in which a bride price or dowry is paid.
 According to Li, the traditional business of selling women in exchange for marriage returned after the law gave women the right to select their husbands.
 In 1990, 18,692 cases were investigated by Chinese authorities.

 Although the law generally prohibited the exaction of money or gifts in connection with marriage arrangements, bride price payments are still common in rural areas, though dowries have become smaller and less common.
 In urban areas the dowry custom has nearly disappeared.
 The bride price custom has since transformed into providing gifts for the bride or her family.
 Article 4 of the 1980 marriage law banned the usage of compulsion or the interference of third parties, stating: "marriage must be based upon the complete willingness of the two parties."
 As Engel argues, the law also encouraged gender equality by making daughters just as valuable as sons, particularly in the potential for old-age insurance.
 Article 8 states: "after a marriage has been registered, the woman may become a member of the man's family, or the man may become a member of the woman's family, according to the agreed wishes of the two parties."

 In 2001, the Marriage Law was further revised to protect women from the harmful social trends following China's market reforms, such as polygamy by wealthy men and underpaid female labor.
 The law was deliberated via an open revision process which included input from feminist academics and women lawyers.
 Other civil and criminal laws were also amended to better protect women's rights and interests, including the inheritance law.

-More recently there has been a surge in Chinese–foreigner marriages in mainland China—more commonly involving Chinese women than Chinese men.
-In 2010, almost 40,000 women registered in Chinese–foreigner marriages in mainland China.
-In comparison, fewer than 12,000 men registered these types of marriages in the same year.
+In rural areas, women are often not conferred equal property rights depending on marriage relations.